School Nutrition Programs Application Process

 A CSC is a legal entity separate from the contracting charter schools that may be authorized to provide a function, service, or facility for contracting charter schools.
 Questions about an entity’s eligibility to participate in the SNP should be directed to the appropriate state agency.

 Ultimately, the CDE is responsible for determining if an entity meets the criteria for participation in the SNP.
-In determining the eligibility of a CSC to be an SFA, the state agency must determine if state law permits a CSC to act as an SFA consistent with provisions of the Richard B. Russell National School Lunch Act (Title 42, United States Code, Section 1751) and the definition for an SFA (7 CFR, Section 210.2).
+In determining the eligibility of a CSC to be an SFA, the state agency must determine if state law permits a CSC to act as an SFA consistent with provisions of the Richard B. Russell National School Lunch Act (Title 42, United States Code, Section 1751) and the definition for an SFA (7 Code of Federal Regulations (CFR), Section 210.2).
 The state agency is responsible for confirming that the CSC contract (with charter schools in the collaborative) includes a provision enabling the CSC to act as an SFA consistent with the regulatory definition and state law.

 What are important considerations for charter schools interested in participating in the NSLP and SBP?